-Sweet increased the sugar level by 0.25 Brix%, while Ethrel resuled a 0.05% decrease.
+KCI and Ethrel increased the sugar level by 0.2-0.3 Brix%, while Sweet made no more difference.
 The increase is not significant in numerical terms, but it is significant in determining the price of industrial tomatoes.
-The industrial tomato fruit should have a minimum sugar content of 5% at harvesting.
-In our experiment this value was already reached in all groups.
+The industrial tomato fruit should have a minimum Brix% of 5% at harvesting.
+In our experiment this value was already reached in KCI and Ethrel groups.

-Like to the findings of other authors, in our case, the sugar content of the crop increased due to the adequate potassium supply [3].
+Like to the findings of other authors and our experiment in 2018 [12], in our case, the sugar content of the crop increased due to the adequate potassium supply [3].

-Contrary to the results of GAWEDA et al. [3], etephon can decrease the sugar and dry matter content slightly, compared to the control.
+Like to the results of GAWEDA et al. [3], etephon can increase the sugar and dry matter content slightly, compared to the control.